 Skip to main content

-Chief of Naval Research Fellows Program
+Chief of Naval Research (CNR) Fellows Program

-The Chief of Naval Research Fellows program will bring five newly tenured academic research professors to ONR for a one-year fellowship.
+The Chief of Naval Research (CNR) Fellows program will bring five newly tenured academic research professors to ONR for a one-year fellowship.
 The program is designed to bring a constant infusion of state-of-the-art knowledge to ONR while providing leading academic minds with unparalleled insight into the Navy and Marine Corps' most critical research challenges.
 This initiative seeks to build a powerful bridge between academia and the Department of the Navy (DoN), ensuring our research efforts are informed by the nation's brightest minds.

 Term